djechlin/djechlin.github.io/_posts/2013-05-21-cultural-differences.md

   In general I was much less healthy in the Midwest but I will say that at least the prospect you might exercise via running around playing as a kid, or playing with kids as an adult, does not require you to have a gym bag on you and shower close by.

+* Midwest is more oriented to place than events.
+"We're going over Grandma's house" is a pretty complete plan.
+Most family members are actually pretty good at enjoying that trip.
+This is partly because my Grandma is very lovely at these things.

 * You are proud of how good you are at New York.
 Finding shows, restaurants, being something of a subway whiz; at one end these things are competitions, at the other end a way of life.
 Because it also includes dating and time management, being able to make a group of people happen to do something, and, see next item.

 * In New York everything is indefinitely competitive.
 I think I learned this when I met a counterexample to this rule, by ordering a whiskey at a Prohibition-style bar - no really, it was an anachronism and had no pretenses about it - and had the bartender refer to it as "the good stuff."
 This caught me: What do you mean "the good stuff"?
 There's something profoundly plebeian about the fact that a fixed food or drink or item of clothing or musician or show or bar can be somehow, top notch.
 That just means you haven't searched enough to find something better.